msasikanth/ColorSheet/README.md

     })
     .show(supportFragmentManager)
 ````
-With this you will get a no color option at start, when user selects this it will return <br>
+With this you will get a no color option at start, when user selects this it will return **ColorSheet.NO_COLOR**.
-**ColorSheet.NO_COLOR**.

 ---